darasus/ai-blog/content/python-the-beginners-guide.md

   programming languages.
 There are two types of variables in Python: simple variables and complex variables.
 Without data types, computer programs would be very limited in their functionality and usefulness."
+intro: Looking for a way to start your career as a software engineer or data scientist?
+Learning Python can help you land that dream job.
+The demand for Python programmers has grown tremendously in recent years, and this trend shows no sign of abating.
+A recent study by analytics firm Oplesky found that demand for Python developers rose by nearly 50 percent between 2016 and 2017.
+  That’s why learning how to code in Python is so important right now.
+This beginner's guide will teach you everything you need to know about this versatile programming language, including basic syntax, data types, operators, variables, strings, lists and dictionaries, functions, modules and objects.
+If you are an aspiring software engineer or data scientist interested in learning how to code in Python fast so that you can get a job faster or advance your career further as an intermediate programmer with this skill set than keep reading!
 ---

 ## How to Install Python